 - Additional challenges can be bought separately, which keeps it interesting

 - Three levels of difficulty for each challenge which encourages your dog to problem solve

-- You need to invest time to tech your dog how to use it
+- You need to invest time to teach your dog how to use this puzzle toy

 - Supervised activity only